Iran travel advisories

 Even if someone knocks on your door, don't open it easily.
 Always check who it is.
 If you notice anything suspicious, contact the front desk to investigate.

-(3) While walking A. When passing or overtaking people, be sure to maintain a certain distance (a rough guideline is the length of one arm) from other pedestrians.
+When passing or overtaking people, be sure to maintain a certain distance (approximately one arm's length) from other pedestrians.

 Avoid moving around with earphones on or using a mobile phone while walking, as these actions can make you less vigilant about your surroundings.